Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Introduction

+Further constraints can be extracted from several latest experiments.
+A detailed NMR analysis reported an upper limit of the condensate magnetic response and excluded all purely odd-parity states (such as $p_x+ip_y$) \cite{Chronister2021}.
+STM measurement pointed towards a nodal direction along the zone diagonal, supporting a dominant $d_{x^2-y^2}$ component \cite{Sharma2020}.
+Although later analysis suggested that $s+id_{xy}$ with accidental nodes near the zone diagonal might also explain the STM data \cite{Bhattacharyya2021}, it was often considered to be incompatible with the electronic structure of Sr$_2$RuO$_4$ \cite{Ghosh2021}.
+In ultrasound experiments, a thermodynamic discontinuity was reported in the shear elastic modulus $c_{66}$ \cite{Benhabib2021,Ghosh2021}, which excluded $s+id_{x^2-y^2}$. $\mu$SR measurements reported the split (unsplit) of the superconducting transition under uniaxial (hydrostatic) pressure \cite{Grinenko2021a,Grinenko2021b} and supported the symmetry-protected $d_{xz}+id_{yz}$ pairing, but specific heat measurement fails to see the split under uniaxial pressure \cite{Li2021}.
+Moreover, $d_{xz}+id_{yz}$ normally requires a jump in the $(c_{11}-c_{22})/2$ modulus which was not observed in the ultrasound experiment.

+Thus, the accidentally degenerate $d_{x^2-y^2}+ig$ seems to be most probable one among all candidates \cite{Kivelson2020}.
+It agrees with most of the above experiments, although a modification based on strain inhomogeneity might be needed to explain the absence of an evident specific heat jump at the TRSB transition under uniaxial pressure \cite{Yuan2021,Willa2021}.
+However, the occurrence of $d_{x^2-y^2}+ig$ lacks a strong theoretical support so far.
+In particular, it is unclear how the $g$-wave can arise and become accidentally degenerate with the dominant $d_{x^2-y^2}$ component.
+A recent theory can indeed derive the $g$-wave but requires a sizeable momentum-dependent spin-orbit coupling (SOC) beyond the first-principles prediction \cite{Clepkens2021}.
+Hence, a fully consistent explanation of the pairing symmetry in Sr$_2$RuO$_4$ has not been achieved.

-To resolve this issue, we construct here a general model Hamiltonian combining realistic band structures from angle-resolved photoemission spectroscopy (ARPES) and multipole pairing interactions allowed by symmetry for the spin-orbit coupled Ru-$4d$ electrons.
+In this work, we explore the possibility of $d_{x^2-y^2}+ig$ by constructing a general model Hamiltonian that combines realistic band structures from angle-resolved photoemission spectroscopy (ARPES) and multipole pairing interactions allowed by symmetry for the spin-orbit coupled Ru-$4d$ electrons.
 The superconducting gap structures are then evaluated systematically by solving the linearized Eliashberg equations with antiferromagnetic (AFM), ferromagnetic (FM), electric multipole fluctuations and their mixtures.
-We find that the $d_{x^2-y^2}+ig$ (pseudospin) singlet pairing is the most probable candidate and can be realized by the interplay of all three types of multipole fluctuations, while $d_{xz}+id_{yz}$ is theoretically not favored within proper parameter range from experiments due to the quasi-two-dimensional Fermi surface topology.
-A candidate $s+id_{x^2-y^2}$ state can also be obtained to have the desired gap structure for STM \cite{Sharma2020}, but fails to conform with the ultrasound experiment.
-Our work may help to clarify the nature of superconductivity in Sr$_2$RuO$_4$.
+We find that the $d_{x^2-y^2}+ig$ (pseudospin) singlet pairing can actually be generated by the interplay of these three multipole pairing interactions within a reasonable parameter range.
+This provides a natural physical basis for the occurrence of $d_{x^2-y^2}+ig$.
+We will also discuss briefly the conditions for other pairing states within our theoretical framework.